Maximus9986/Swing-motion-Analysis/README.md

 ## 🔬 Technical Details

 ### Pose Detection
-- Uses Google MediaPipe Pose
+- Uses Google MediaPipe Pose with model complexity 2 (most accurate)
-- Extracts 33 landmarks per frame
-- Key joints tracked: wrists, elbows, shoulders, hips
+- Tracks lead-arm joints: wrist, elbow, shoulder, and hip
+- Lead arm is automatically selected based on handedness (left side for right-handed golfers, right side for left-handed golfers)
+- Missing landmarks are interpolated linearly across frames
-- Smoothing applied via Savitzky-Golay filter (window=7, polyorder=2)
+- All joint trajectories smoothed via Savitzky-Golay filter (window=7, polyorder=2)

+### Club Detection
+- Custom-trained YOLOv8 pose model detects the clubhead in each frame
+- Uses keypoint Y coordinates when available, falls back to bounding box bottom edge
+- Smoothed with the same Savitzky-Golay filter as pose data
+- Provides per-frame `clubhead_y`, `clubhead_valid`, and `clubhead_y_smooth` values

 ### Phase Detection Algorithm

 1. **Address Detection**
-   - Finds stable segment early in video using rolling standard deviation
+   - Scans early frames for a stable wrist Y region
-   - Identifies period of minimal wrist movement
+   - Identifies the last quiet frame before consistent downward movement begins

 2. **Backswing Start**
-   - Detects first consistent downward movement from address
+   - Detects first frame where wrist Y drops below address level by a local threshold
-   - Requires significant future drop (≥30% of total range or 0.2 minimum)
+   - Validates that a significant future drop follows (minimum 0.2 absolute or percentage-based)

 3. **Top of Backswing**
-   - Finds troughs (local minima) in wrist Y trajectory
+   - Finds troughs (local minima) in wrist Y using `scipy.signal.find_peaks` on the inverted signal
-   - **Requires minimum 0.2 drop from backswing start** to avoid jitter detection
+   - Requires a minimum 0.35 drop from backswing start to avoid detecting jitter as a backswing
-   - Validates with movement after the trough
+   - Validates with a movement check after the trough (lookahead of 25 frames)
+   - Falls back to the deepest valid trough, then absolute minimum if needed

-4. **Impact Detection**
+4. **Impact Detection (two-stage)**
-   - Finds first peak in wrist Y after top of backswing
+   - **Stage 1 (wrist)**: Finds the first peak in wrist Y after the top of backswing, representing the hands returning toward address height
-   - Represents the point where wrist rises back up through the ball
+   - **Stage 2 (YOLO refinement)**: Searches an asymmetric window around the wrist estimate (5 frames back, 12 frames forward) for the frame with the lowest clubhead Y position.
+The forward bias accounts for the fact that the wrist peak typically fires a few frames before the club reaches the ball.
+   - Falls back to wrist-only if no valid YOLO detections exist in the window

 5. **Finish Detection**
+   - Searches for a 10-frame window where wrist Y range is below 0.05 (tight threshold)
+   - If not found, retries with a relaxed threshold of 0.10
-   - Monitors wrist speed after impact
+   - If still not found, falls back to the frame with minimum wrist speed after impact

-   - Finish when speed drops below 12% of peak for 12+ consecutive frames
+### Handedness
+- Selecting "left" or "right" changes which MediaPipe landmarks are extracted (right-side joints for left-handed golfers, left-side joints for right-handed golfers)
+- All downstream analysis runs identically regardless of handedness — the swing biomechanics are mirrored but the calculations are the same

 ### Data Processing
-- Savitzky-Golay smoothing for noise reduction
+- Savitzky-Golay smoothing for noise reduction on all joint and clubhead trajectories
+- Linear interpolation for missing pose detections
-- Forward/backward fill for missing data
+- Forward/backward fill for remaining gaps
-- Normalized metrics using torso length as reference
+- Normalised metrics using torso length (shoulder-to-hip distance) as reference

 ## 🐛 Troubleshooting